 Both issues are critically important and by beginning our focus on timely access for care we can also begin to address deprivation or access to care.
 Delays represent the relationship between demand and supply.
 If demand for care exceeds capacity (supply) to provide care, delays will occur and worsen.
 Delays can only be improved by seeking to achieve demand – supply balance.
 Those deprived of care can be brought into the fold (paneled with a physician) when better balance is achieved, and as clinical capacity becomes greater than demand for care.
 In this situation a physician would now have openings on their panel.

 Delays for care have a direct relationship to continuity.
 As patients seek care outside their PMH due to inability to see their own provider or practice team in a timely fashion, continuity suffers due to the lack of relationship and information available to the provider seen.
 Delays for care can also lead to rework and triage, provider/patient dissatisfaction, no shows, phone chaos, which can all have negative impacts on the clinical capacity to provide care.
-And in some cases, adverse clinical outcomes can result from excessive delays for care.
+In some cases, adverse clinical outcomes can result from excessive delays for care.

 Watch this space for more to come in Spring 2020.
 We anticipate opportunities for input and early testing of innovations in design and delivery with Primary Care Network partners.
 If this is something that is of interest or if you have questions for our team, please fill out our contact form.